sjoshi804/UCLA-CS-118-Spring-2020/project2/README.md

 FLAG = 7 for all 3

 LOGICAL OR of the flags you want to set is the byte that forms flags

+## Client Design

+- Send SYN Packet

+- Wait to receive SYN ACK Packet

+- Start sending data in pipelined manner until window is full

+- Then wait for ACKs and then free space in window accordingly

+- Loop until all data sent

+- Send FIN

+- Wait to receive FIN (log all ACKs received while waiting)

+- Send ACK for FIN

+- Terminate

+## Server Design

+- Wait for SYN

+- Send SYN ACK

+- Receive Packet and Send ACK until Fin received

+- Send FIN (note FIN ACKed in previous step)

+- Wait for ACK for FIN

+- Loop for next client

+## Challenges

+- Getting the header which had seq num, ack num, data len as bytes rather than each of their chars to work correctly.
+Had lots of issues with this.
+- Dealing with the window correctly
+- Parsing Flags